 Olive egger chickens are not the type to be exceptionally huge chickens.
 They are just along with the average sizes of chickens.
 The average weight of an olive egger hen ranges from 6 to 7 pounds.
 On the other hand, roosters’ weight ranges from 7 to 8 pounds.

-The main characteristic of a particular olive egger chicken inducing its color, size, and weight depends on the combination of breeds of their parents.
+The main characteristic of a particular olive egger chicken inducing its color, size, and weight depends on the combination of breeds of its parents.
 Thus, there is no specific color that is true for all olive egger chickens.
 These types of chicken may or may not have the following features:

 - Pea combs